rafaelsmonte/hackaton-user-accounts/README.md

 ## Hackathon 7SOAT User Accounts Lambda Service - FIAP

-This project implements lambda function to manage the user's authentication, providing methods for sign up and login.
+This project implements lambda function to integrate with an external identity management for managing the user's authentication, providing methods for sign up and login.

 - [Documentation](docs/service.md)